 The Ministry of Spiritual Nurture seeks to assists pastors, individuals and congregations in all areas of spiritual growth and development.

-The Rev. Wanda D. Craner, Acting Conference Minister, works closely with the Spiritual Life Mission Team to provide spirituality and prayer events throughout the year.
+The Spiritual Life Mission Team provides spirituality and prayer events throughout the year.

 The work of this ministry is especially focused on prayer, discernment, forgiveness, spiritual direction and formation, healing and wholeness, aspects of life-long spiritual growth, Christian education in small groups, worship, and the awareness and integration of one’s faith journey with all of life.

 Each year the Conference sponsors a variety of events designed to deepen and undergird the spiritual journeys of individuals and faith communities.
-These events are developed by the PSEC Ministry of Spiritual Nurture and the Spiritual Life Mission Team.
+These events are developed by the PSEC Spiritual Life Mission Team.

-Clergy Days Apart are designed for the renewal and spiritual enrichment of church leaders.
+Clergy Retreat Days: Clergy Day Apart events are designed for the renewal and spiritual enrichment of church leaders.
 They are held at various times and locations throughout the year.

-Among the most popular of the spirituality events is the annual Walking with God retreat, a three-day event held each fall.
+Walking with God: Among the most popular of the spirituality events is the annual Walking with God retreat, a two-day event held each fall.
 It features well-known speakers and retreat leaders in the field of spirituality and prayer.
 There are workshops on various spiritual practices and diverse activities which in the past have included: yoga, massage, hiking, walking the labyrinth, prayerful art expressions, and more.